pubmob-com/pubmob/_pubs/jbrains.md

 ---
 Hi, folks!
 I'm [jbrains](https://www.twitter.com/jbrains) and I'd like to help you deliver better results with less stress.

-I began my career---nevermind how long ago!---as a programmer, but I didn't stop there.
+I began my career---never mind how long ago!---as a programmer, but I didn't stop there.
 Although I've expanded my view of software development, I remain a programmer at heart and continue to see the world of software development as a programmer.
 I think like a programmer, but I have learned how to speak the languages of business, personal development, and harmonious interaction.
 I would like our sessions to reflect that.